adgayle/aws-saa-study-guide/saa.md

     * S3 - Standard
         * Availability 99.9%
         * Durability 99.999999999% (11 9's)
+    * S3 - Intelligent Tiering
+        * Uses ML to anaaylze object use and apply the best storage class based on cost and access frequency
     * S3 - Infrequent Access
         * Availability 99.9%
         * Durability 99.999999999% (11 9's)
         * Paid retrieval but quick
+        * Cheap if you access less than once per month
         * 30 days old & minimum size charged 128KB to transfer from standard
-    * S3 - Reduced Redundancy Storage (S3 - One Zone Infrequent Access)
+    * S3 - One Zone Infrequent Access
         * Availability 99%
         * Durability 99.999999999% (11 9's)
         * Single AZ
+        * Paid retrieval
-* Control access to buckets with either bucket ACL or bucket policy
+* Control access to buckets with either bucket ACL or bucket policy (JSON granular)
-* By default buckets are privateand all objects stored inside them are private
+* By default buckets are private and all objects stored inside them are private
 * Delete markers are replicated
 * Deleting individual versions or delete markers will not be replicated
 * You cannot replicate to multiple buckets or use a daisy chain
+* Presigned URL are created with the CLI and grant temporary timed access to an object or objects
 ### Glacier
+#### S3 - Glacier
-User to archive data with paid retrieval
+User to archive (backup) data with paid retrieval
 * 30 days after IA or 1 day after S3
+* Takes minutes to hours to retrieve data
 * Retrieval types
     * Expedited
     * Standard
     * Bulk
+#### S3 - Glacier Deep Archive
+* Super cheap
+* Retrieval time of 12 hours
 ### Cross Region Replication
 * Versioning must be enabled on source and target
 * Regions must be unique
 * Files existing in the bucket are not replicated automatically just new or updated files
 ### Versioning
-* Storaes all version of an object (including all writes even if you delete the object)
+* Stores all version of an object (including all writes even if you delete the object)
 * Great for backups
+* If the current version is deleted the previous version is presented as the object
+* You can apply permissions per version
 * Once enabled, versioning cannot be disable, only suspended
 * Integrates with lifecycle rules
-* Versioning has multi-factor integration to confirm deletes, providing additional security
+* Versioning has multi-factor (MFA) integration to confirm deletes, providing additional security
+    * Only the root account using the CLI can delete the object  with MFA enabled
+    * MFA delete can only be enabled from the CLI
 ### Lifecycle Management
 * Can be used in conjunction with versioning
 * Can be applied to current and previous versions